marxinal/Fairphone-Purchase-Intention/README.md

 1. The measurement invariance analysis, as well as the network analysis, indicated that there are differences in purchase intention and factors influencing purchase intention between the 4 different countries.
 2. There were very few predictors that were consistent across all countries.
 With green product interest being an important predictor in 3 of the 4 countries
-3. The clients were very positive about the contact and the deliverables of the project.
-Combined with a grade of 9/10, the consultancy case was deemed a successful project.
+3. The clients were very positive about the contact and the deliverables of the project, thus consultancy case was deemed a successful project.

 ## Relevant Skills Employed
 - Programming in R(Studio)